BenjaminDoran/motif-paper/sections/paper-methodology.md

 ### UniDip, Recursive Application of the Dip Test

 UniDip takes us the next step by allowing us to recursively search a data sample to find peaks of density.
 We start by dipping along the entire single dimensional set of data.
 If the data is unimodal than we should return the set of data as the modal interval. otherwise we should perform UniDip within our located modal interval.
-If our left most modal interval appended to the rest of the data to the left is at least bimodal we should recurse to the left. similarly we should recurse right if the right most interval appended to the right data is bi-modal.
+We then try to take the same steps to the left and right of the modal interval.
+Since the dip-test can only differentiate between unimodal and bimodal or more distributions, to determine if there are indeed peaks of interest to the left or right we need to include the left-most or right-most detected peak.
+By including left-most or right-most peak, the dip-test will only show evidence for multiple peaks if there are indeed additional peaks to the left or right.

 UniDip in condensed pseudo-code: